ameyagodbole/academic-kickstart/content/home/experience.md

   Tasks:

   * Case-based reasoning for knowledge base completion and question answering.
-  * Contributor to [OpenReview Expertise](https://github.com/openreview/openreview-expertise) which generates affinity scores between submitted papers and available reviewers.
-I incorporated a model which computes similarity between the reviewers' past body of work and the new conference submissions.
+  * Incorporated a language model based system trained on citation and authorship graphs into [OpenReview Expertise](https://github.com/openreview/openreview-expertise) which generates affinity scores between submitted papers and available reviewers.
+This system generates affinity scores between submitted papers and available reviewers' past body of work.
-  * Contributor to [OpenReview Matcher](https://github.com/openreview/openreview-matcher) which solves an optimization problem to assign papers for review given pre-computed affinity scores.
-I added features to the "fair" matching algorithms.
+  * Added features to the fairness-constrained matching algorithms of [OpenReview Matcher](https://github.com/openreview/openreview-matcher), which solve an optimization problem to assign papers for review given pre-computed affinity scores.
+The "fair" matching algorithms ensure that the reviewers assigned to every submission possess a (combined) minimum level of familiarity with the research area.
-  * Contributor to the affiliation disambiguation system for [Meta-CZI](https://www.meta.org/).
+  * Currently working to scale an affiliation disambiguation system to **400K+** target affiliation labels as part of IESL's collaboration with the [Meta-CZI](https://www.meta.org/).
   """

 [[experience]]